AlannaParsons/midterm/README.md

   - add expiry date (cannot vote past dates given?)
   -currently not handling timezones, dates stored in UTC
   - add time to dates as well
+  - add created date to events

+## Stack Requirements
+Your projects must use:

+ES6 for server-side (NodeJS) code
+NodeJS
+Express
+RESTful routes
+One or more CSS or UI "framework"s: jQuery
+A CSS preprocessor such as SASS, Stylus, or PostCSS for styling -- or CSS Custom properties and no CSS preprocessor PostgreSQL and pg (with promises) for DBMS git for version control

+Option 9: Schoodle
+Doodle is great for scheduling events within a group.
+Your job is to create a simpler, more modern version of it.

+Requirements:
+visitors can create an event proposal in much the same way as Doodle, by specifying: event title and description their own name and email organizers can then send the unique URL to possible attendees via their own communication workflow (email, Slack, Messenger, etc.) attendees visit the unique URL and: specify their name and email specify their availability (yes/no only) for each possible time slot view all responses including their own modify their response the unique URL should be secret and thus not use a simple auto-incrementing integer but instead a larger ID that is harder to guess (much like how secret gists work on GitHub)
+note: this app does not follow the typical user authentication process: users don't need to register or log in and the only way to access the Schoodles is via links